EXPRESSCLUSTER/VMware/iSCSI-cluster.md

 Download CetOS iso file and put it on `/vmfs/volumes/datastore1/iso/CentOS-8.2.2004-x86_64-dvd1.iso` of ESXi#1 and #2.

-Run the below commands.
-Note to specify the disk size for the Mirror-disk which will become iSCSI Datastore as `VM_DISK_SIZE2=500GB` in the commands.
+Login to the ESXi console shell by Putty/Teraterm > Run the below commands.
+The disk size for the Mirror-disk which will become iSCSI Datastore can be specified as `VM_DISK_SIZE2=500GB` in the commands.

 - on esxi1